By Nitin Thapar

 New York-based firm QuantConnect has been a well-known algorithmic trading service since 2011.
 They maintain a rich library of articles based on Quant Tools, Quant Interviews & Quant Math Libraries.
 The articles are short but up to the point.

-The articles based on tools and platform revolves around their services but there is a lot to learn.
+The articles based on tools and algorithmic trading platform revolves around their services but there is a lot to learn.

 In case you are interested in learning how to execute Algo trading on a platform, this is your go-to website.